teleshoes/okb-engine/README.md

 * mmap all data files (our larger language is now 6MB so it may not matter)

 ### Middle term
+* Implement two-hand swiping (like Keymonk or Nintype): This is probably useful for landscape mode or new tablet
 * Refactoring: Having separate gesture engine (C++ plugin with internal threading) and Python prediction engine makes some features very difficult to implement (e.g. learning new words)
   This would avoid unnecessary data & code duplication, and inefficient communication (python <-> QML <-> C++)
 * Add Xt9 replacement: this would enable us to completely fork from Jolla keyboard.
 This would require to improve the prediction engine to handle partially typed words (and above refactoring is also a pre-requisite)